AkioCkist/CarAppWebDesign/README.md

 ## Overview

-CarAppWebDesign is a cutting-edge web application designed for car rentals, offering a seamless and engaging user experience through its intuitive interface and robust backend architecture.
+Whale Xe is a modern, responsive web application for car rentals built with Next.js and Tailwind CSS.
+The platform allows users to search for vehicles, compare options, and make reservations seamlessly.
+Our goal is to provide a delightful car rental experience with an intuitive interface and comprehensive features.

-### Why CarAppWebDesign?
+### Why Whale Xe?

 This project simplifies the vehicle rental process while providing developers with a powerful toolset.
 The core features include: